imluri/IYAI/README.md

 For anything that involves computation or bulk changes — "find the closest player", "rename all parts under X" — it writes and runs a Lua script instead of making a dozen individual tool calls.

 ### Code
-A built-in code editor.
+A built-in multi-tab code editor.
 The AI writes here; you can run or copy it yourself.

+Tabs can be created, switched, and managed manually or by the AI.
+Ask it to "write X to Tab 2" or "read Tab 1" and it'll target the right tab without switching your view.

+### Skills
+Load custom `.md` skill files from `IYAI/skills/`.
+Each skill is a cheat sheet injected into the AI's system prompt — useful for game-specific APIs, custom workflows, or frequently needed patterns.
+Toggle skills on or off per-session; state is saved to disk.

 ### History
 Full session history.
 Every conversation is saved with a title, timestamp, and message count.
 Click any entry to restore it — the full message thread reloads.